taybro23/Read-It-MS3/TESTING.md

 # Features and Functionality

+### Security Testing

+- All pages were tested to make sure that no unauthorised users can access pages they should not have access to.
+- If a user is logged out, they have no access to any pages they should not have access to.
+- All admin only pages can only be accessed by the admin.
+- Redirects are all working as expected, with correct flash messages present.

 ### Responsiveness

 -	The responsiveness of this site was tested using a Windows Laptop, an Apple MacBook Pro, a Samsung Galaxy S20 mobile phone and an iPhone 12.